Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/action-menu.md

 - a separator
 - a disabled item
 - items that redirect to a link
-- items with an onClick callback (could be used for conversion loggin)
+- items with an onClick callback (could be used for conversion logging)

 This menu is also right-aligned.